 A lot of information was thrown out over the course of Episode 12, especially in regards to why Ichijiku began creating the witches.
 Wow, Ichijiku is one sick person.
-Once again, this ended up being a story where the main villain ended up doing the things he did because someone close to him died, and he wanted to try to find a way to bring her back.
+Once again, this ended up being a story where the main villain did the things he did because someone close to him died, and he wanted to try to find a way to bring her back.

-The device that Murakami had finally was important to the story, and we also got to learn who was behind it.
+The device that Murakami had was finally important to the story, and we also got to learn who was behind it.
 From what was seen earlier, we knew it was someone who wasn’t going to be friendly to the witches.
-Their outfits are kind of interesting; the female was wearing a nun’s outfit, one of the guys looked like he was dressed as a pilgrim, and the other guy almost looked like he could’ve come out of the Wild West era.
+Their outfits are kind of interestingm though.
+The female was wearing a nun’s outfit, one of the guys looked like he was dressed as a pilgrim, and the other guy almost looked like he could’ve come out of the Wild West era.
 Is there any significance to this attire, or was this done just to do it?

 It was also a little disappointing to see Hatsuna sacrificing herself.
 Like Nanami, she was there for such a short amount of time, it was hard to truly care about her as a character.
 In the end, they both come across like “deus ex machina,” and that they were simply introduced in order to provide Murakami with information he couldn’t have easily gotten otherwise and to make sure that Murakami doesn’t die.